cisagov/ScubaGear/baselines/powerbi.md

 ### Policies
 #### MS.POWERBI.1.1v1
-The Publish to Web feature SHOULD be disabled unless the agency mission requires the capability.
+The **Publish to Web** feature SHOULD be disabled unless the agency mission requires the capability.

-- _Rationale:_ Having a publicly accessible web URL means there is no way to control who is viewing information.
-By following this policy there will be no sensitive information published to the public web that could be accessed by a malicious actor.
+- _Rationale:_ A publicly accessible web URL can be accessed by everyone, including malicious actors.
+This policy limits information available on the public web that is not specifically permitted to be published.
 - _Last modified:_ June 2023

 ### Resources

-- [Power BI Tenant settings \| Microsoft Learn](https://learn.microsoft.com/en-us/power-bi/admin/service-admin-portal-about-tenant-settings)
+- [Power BI tenant settings \| Microsoft Learn](https://learn.microsoft.com/en-us/power-bi/admin/service-admin-portal-about-tenant-settings)

 - [Power BI Security Baseline v2.0 \| Microsoft benchmarks GitHub repo](https://github.com/MicrosoftDocs/SecurityBenchmarks/blob/master/Azure%20Offer%20Security%20Baselines/2.0/power-bi-security-baseline-v2.0.xlsx)

 ### License Requirements
 - N/A

 ### Implementation
-#### MS.POWERBI.1.1v1 instructions:
+#### MS.POWERBI.1.1v1 Instructions

 1. Navigate to the **PowerBI Admin Portal**